-Use our handy income protection calculator to work out the maximum income protection benefit amount you can receive.
+Use our quick and easy income protection calculator to work out what you may need.

 When it comes to deciding if you require the full 75% of your income covered, this is dependant on the total expenses that you encounter on a monthly basis.
 A good question to ask yourself is: what percentage of your income do your total costs equate to?

 Example total of costs vs a $4,000 monthly income

 In this case, the applicant may consider taking out 61% of their $4,000 income if they simply want to cover their expenses.

 |Expense||Amount per month|

 Note: This is for illustrative purposes only.
 Needs will vary depending on personal circumstances.

 There are several factors that influence the amount of the monthly benefit you will receive from income protection insurance, including:

 - Your income.
 Income protection policies will only cover a set limit of your pre-disability income, usually up to 75 or 85 per cent.
 The insurer will assess your total income when determining your monthly benefit amount.